ATM-HSW/cota-example/README.md

 # cota-example

-You can clone this to your own repository and modify the code as you wish.
+Put the `main.py`, `your_module.py` and the `lib` folder from this repository into the root directory of your repository.
+Add your own code to the `your_module.py` and (if you know what you are doing) you can also modify the `main.py` file.
-After cloned you can also add the libraries you want to use into the `lib` folder.
+You can also add the libraries you want to use in your project into the `lib` folder.